Introduction

 This measure calculates the entire gross sales for electronics merchandise solely.

-SUM(Gross sales[Quantity] * Gross sales[UnitPrice])
+• The expression SUM(Gross sales[Quantity] * Gross sales[UnitPrice]) calculates the entire gross sales.

-modifies the context to incorporate solely merchandise within the Electronics class. - CALCULATE applies this filter, overriding any current filters on the Merchandise desk.
+• CALCULATE applies this filter, overriding any current filters on the Merchandise desk.

 2. SUM and SUMX